wercker/capistrano-scm-copy/README.md

 capistrano-scm-copy
 ===================

+Capistrano 3 :copy

 A copy strategy for Capistrano 3, which mimics the `:copy` scm of Capistrano 2.

-This will make Capistrano tar the current directory, upload it to the server(s) and then extract it in the release directory.
+This will make Capistrano tar the a specific git branch, upload it to the server(s) and then extract it in the release directory.

 Requirements
 ============